NBA Playoff Glance | Ledger Independent – Maysville Online

 2 p.m.

-FS1 — NASCAR Gander RV & Outdoors Truck Series: The CarShield 200, World Wide Technology Raceway, Madison, Ill.
+FS1 — NASCAR Gander RV & Outdoors Truck Series: The Education Lottery 200, Darlington Raceway, Darlington, S.C.

-CBSSN — FIA World Rallycross: The World RX, Kymi Ring, Kausala, Finland (taped)

 6 p.m.